blindTissue/presumption_checker/README.md

 [Cancer-Myth: Evaluating Large Language Models on Patient Questions with False Presuppositions](https://arxiv.org/pdf/2504.11373) showed that LLMs, when prompted with questions which have false medical presuppositions, does not readily detect these presuppositions.
 There are there are two possible points of failure.

-1. LLM does not understand the false medical presupposition.
+1. LLM does not know about the false medical presupposition.
 2. LLM blindly follows user input, sign of sycophancy.

-If the problem is (1), it shows that LLMs lack medical knowledge.
-With (2), it shows sycophancy.
-This repo does a quick check.
+Problem (1) would indicate that LLMs lack medical knowledge, while problem (2) would suggest sycophancy.

 ### Experiment